-5 Great Programs Female FIlmmakers Should Check Out
+5 Great Programs for Female Filmmakers

 First, a point: there should not be a need for special programs to help female filmmakers succeed in Hollywood, because women shouldn't be any less likely than men to do well in their careers and certainly shouldn't face a greater amount of resistance.
 However, that's not reality.
 Due to societal expectations, patriarchal systems, deep-rooted sexism, and a whole lot of other factors, successful female filmmakers are rare.
 So we have to applaud initiatives like 21st Century Fox's new mentoring program, which is aimed at helping women directors get ahead and increasing gender diversity in Hollywood.
 Still, the fact that the program needs to exist in the first place?
 Disappointing, upsetting, and incredibly frustrating.